 Netflix.
 Wine.
 Early-nights.

 The gym and a sense of freedom.
 Everything feels very sterile now, too.
-Lockdown has engendered a sense of wariness and mistrust towards strangers; the first thoughts through your head is if they are a danger to you – I’m sure it’s the same for them.
-It means meeting new people is off the table for now really.
+Lockdown has engendered a sense of wariness and mistrust towards strangers; the first thought through your head is if they are a danger to you – I’m sure it’s the same for them.
+It means meeting new people is off the table for now.

 What coping mechanisms have you adopted during the lockdown?

-WINE!
+Wine!
 That’s certainly been a feature but just as it’s an easy way to pass the evening.
-Otherwise, the lockdown isn’t something that I’ve needed to ‘cope’ with.
-I’ve quite enjoyed spending time with life on a go-slow and appreciating more simple things; being with my parents, having a reset and taking time to take stock of where I am and where I want to get to.
-‘There’s more to life than increasing its speed,’ I believe is the saying.
+Otherwise, the lockdown isn’t something I’ve needed to “cope” with.
+I’ve enjoyed a slower pace of life and appreciated the simple things: being with my parents, having a reset and taking time to take stock of where I am and where I want to get to.

 Has the pandemic changed the way you approach love and romantic relationships?

-Don’t know yet.
-It’s probably time to stop acting like I’m in my 20s and start trying to build something a bit more stable and with more longevity to it.
-That’s easy to say now but when the party gets started again all the good intentions could easily go out of the window.
+I don’t know yet.
+It’s probably time to stop acting like I’m in my twenties and start trying to build a stable, long-term relationship.
+That’s easy to say now but when the party begins again all the good intentions could easily go out of the window.

 What are your hopes for love after lockdown?

 Again, I don’t know yet.
 I’m very happy with my current situation, however, it’s not got potential for longevity.
-I have been approached by a very exclusive matchmaking company – they offered to put me on their books for no fee (I’m guessing there’s a shortage of eligible and suitable men…) This thing is expensive and very high-end so that could well be a way to meet someone who would be more suitable as a long term partner that I could commit to.
+I have been approached by a very exclusive matchmaking company – they offered to put me on their books for no fee (I’m guessing there’s a shortage of eligible and suitable men…).
+This thing is expensive and very high-end so that could be a way to meet someone who would be more suitable as a long-term partner that I could commit to.

 Photo by Charles Deluvio on Unsplash